committeddb/committed/README.md

 The workflow would look like: Add a topic, Append some proposals, Add a database, Add a syncable, look at your SQL database and see the proposals get applied to the DB, Add some more proposals and then read the database and do something useful.

-Lastly there is a web UI that can be accessed by hitting the root of the server.
-For instance if you are running on localhost port 12380 you can point a web browser at http://localhost:12380/ to see the UI.
-The UI purposefully is read only.
-To interact with the server please use the web API described above.

 ## Road Map

 Next up is version 0.3.